-The statue was found in the hay-loft of Korpúlsstaðir just 15 minutes away from where I live in Reykjavík.
+The statue was found in the hay loft of Korpúlsstaðir just 15 minutes away from where I used to live in Reykjavík.
 It was found in a box with the marking "head up" - and it was totally intact.

-I just love this statue and have my picture taken with it every time I visit Akureyri, so by now I have quite a collection of Nonni photos - the one I have added of me and Nonni is from 2017 :)
+I just love this statue and I greet Nonni and have my picture taken with it every time I visit Akureyri, so by now I have quite a collection of Nonni photos; the one I have added of me and Nonni is from 2018 :)

 Nonnasteinn - the Nonni rock

 The Nonni trail and information sign on Nonni

 Nonnasteinn rock is named after Jón Sveinsson, or Nonni as he was called.
 It is a big rock on Höfði above Nonnahús museum.

 The information sign in my photo above shows the beginning of the path to Nonnasteinn rock from below.